voltpop/vp-website/_pages/warwalrux.markdown

 ## Professional enabler, amateur musician, and general fool

-Drew Foulks (warwalrux) is a human being for both fun and profit

-He enjoys spending his spare time, and doesn't _not_ do things...
+Drew Foulks (warwalrux) is a human being for both fun and profit.
+He enjoys spending his spare time, and doesn't _not_ do things.

 ### Where boredom is, inspiration grows!

-has an approximate knowledge of many things and likes to explore.
+Armed with an approximate knowledge of many things, Drew likes to explore concepts and abstract ideas using a variety of media and blogs about himself in the third person.

-plays guitar and videogames, writes programs and goofy songs, loves to cook.
+Drew plays guitar and videogames, writes programs and jingles, loves the oxford comma, sarcasm, and cooking.